darlantc/dev.darlantc.com/ckht8qlc00amks6s106jshidr.md

 I highly recommend that you watch their series too.
 I assure you will learn a lot too, even if you don't work with Swift because the concepts explained can be applied in any language.
 You can find a link to the first episode at the end of this article.

 ## TDD is awesome.
 You must learn how to use it
-It had been about two years since I knew I needed to write unit tests on my codes.
+It had been about two years since I knew I needed to write unit tests on my code.
 I studied several techniques for this, but I couldn't find a way to put It into practice.
-My codes were difficult to test and I didn't have the tools and the knowledge to write them.
+My code was difficult to test and I didn't have the tools and the knowledge to write them.

 But the way Caio and Mike write tests is just... easy.
 Easy to follow, easy to understand, and easy to maintain.